DrTTom/GordianKnot/README.md

 - diverse help texts and tool tips
 - some colored traffic lights on the reports page
 - standard license
-- separate test lib with pom available in some repository
+- test library and pom in some official repository